 - Cinematic Arts Personal Statement (please upload in PDF format)

 - Writing Sample (please upload in PDF format)

 - Letters of Recommendation

 The Cinematic Arts personal statement should be a carefully prepared explanation of the applicant's goals, describing any film, television, scholarly, critical or other creative background, as well as career objectives.
 It should present a clear and accurate picture of the applicant, outline objectives in the field of critical studies and explain how attending the School of Cinematic Arts will help reach these goals.

 The writing sample should be a review or analysis of some aspect of film, television, or new media; a discussion or application of critical theory; or a published article.

 Three letters of recommendation (no particular format) are required.
 Any letters submitted as part of your University application can be used towards the three letters of recommendation required for the Cinematic Arts application.
-Please send any letters of recommendation to USC's Office of Undergraduate Admissions.
+Please submit any letters of recommendation online via the Common Application.
+If your recommender is unwilling to submit their letters online, please have them mail your letters to USC's Office of Undergraduate Admissions.
 Applicants are responsible for verifying that letters of recommendation have been received by USC.

 Official transcripts from all High Schools and Colleges attended must be submitted to USC for review.
 Request official transcripts to be sent directly from your schools to USC's Office of Undergraduate Admissions at:University of Southern California